 The MAH in Film Studies is a 36 credit degree.
-Students take 12 credit hours in the Department of Media Study, 12 credit hours in the Department of English, six credit hours of electives and complete a 6 credit hour project or written thesis.
+Students take 12 to 15 credit hours in the Department of Media Study, 12 – 15 credit hours in another department or concentration, six credit hours of electives and complete a 6 credit hour project or written thesis.

 This degree can be done in 3 semesters of full-time study.